Robustness of Neural Ratio and Posterior Estimators to Distributional Shifts for Population-Level Dark Matter Analysis in Strong Gravitational Lensing: Methods

 In comparison to the NRE, the SNPE predicts the intractable posterior (Equation~\ref{eq:posterior}) directly.
-For the SNPE, a network is initially trained on a broad prior and predicts the mean with uncertainties for the parameters of interest and a number of additional parameters.
-The inferred posteriors on these parameters define priors to fine-tune the neural network by further training with the updated training priors.
+For the SNPE, a network is initially trained on a broad prior and predicts Gaussian posteriors (i.e. a mean with uncertainty) for the parameters of interest as well as for a number of nuisance parameters -- in our case the Einstein radius, the mass slope of the elliptical power law (EPL), the lens position, the ellipticity of the lens, the external shear, and the position of the source -- to make the learning process easier.
+The whole ensemble of parameters with predictions from the SNPE are denoted by $\varphi$.
+The inferred posteriors on these parameters define priors to fine-tune the neural network by further training with the updated training priors \citep[e.g., ][]{Wagner_C2023, Wagner_C2024}.

 For population inference, a set of sequential networks must be trained for each observation $D_i$ independently.
 Every target image requires the training of an independent set of SNPE networks.